ervikrant06/ervikrant06.github.io/_posts/2018-07-08-Kubernetes-Storage-Persistent-Volume.md

+---
+layout: post
+title: How to use nfs as a storage backend with kubernetes
+tags: [kubernetes, nfs]
+category: kubernetes
+author: vikrant
+comments: true
+---

 In this article, I am covering the kubernetes storage options for stateful containers.
 To persist the container data we need to attach the volume with container.
 Kubernetes has evolved  a lot to provide the various storage options to create the volumes required by POD.

 I am using the minikube setup for my learning, by default storageclass is present in minikube which allows us to create storage volumes from the HostPath.